KeaneDT/BudgetTrackingWebsite/README.md

 (I might find an API to make this process of tracking and logging data easier.)

-Some additional features i would like to add to the website is a dark mode API which will switch the color theme of the page upon clicking an icon.
+Some additional features i would like to add to the website is a dark mode feature which will switch the color theme of the page upon clicking an icon.

 # Reason